MrPrimate/ddb-meta-data/modules/idrotf/README.md

 What fantastic secrets and treasures are entombed in the sunless heart of the glacier, and what will their discovery mean for the denizens of Icewind Dale?

-• **26 unique locations** around Ten Towns filled with quests to guide new characters <br>
+• **26 unique locations** around Ten Towns filled with quests to guide new characters

-• **80 new bone-chilling monsters** to use in the Encounter Builder to create & run battles<br>

 • **Rollable tables**, **detailed maps**, and **new NPCs** to help dungeon masters run this **320-page frigid adventure**

-Explore the world around Icewind Dale with these adventures:<br>

-- Tasha's Cauldron of Everything**<br>**

-- Sword Coast Adventure Guide

-- Baldur’s Gate: Descent into Avernus

--¨NBSP;Waterdeep: Dragon Heist

----

-encounter builder

-, character builder, and digital sheet
+---, character builder, and digital sheet

 .